JudgesJudge Brett Buckley

 Judge Buckley is a Commandant’s List graduate of the Judge Advocate General’s School and has served as Trial and Senior Defense Counsel in the US Army.
 He received his A.B., cum laude, from Bowdoin College, and his J.D. from Northwestern School of Law.

 In 2019, Judge Buckley was named Outstanding Judge of the Year by the Washington State Bar Association.
 He was selected as “2008 Judge of the Year” by the Misdemeanant Corrections Association.
 He received the President’s Award from DMCJA in 2009.

-Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court for one year and from 1996 through 2004 Judge Meyer maintained a private
+Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court for one year and from 1996 through 2004 maintained a private

 practice of law in which he handled all manner of cases.
 From January of 2005 until election to the bench, Judge Meyer was a defense attorney at

-Judge Kalo Wilcox’s legal career has been in public service.
+Judge Kalo Wilcox’s legal career has always been in public service.
 She served as a Prosecuting Attorney for the City of Olympia, as a Deputy Prosecuting Attorney with both the King County Prosecuting Attorney’s Office and the Thurston County Prosecuting Attorney’s Office, and as an Assistant Attorney General with the Washington State Attorney General’s Office.

-Judge Wilcox teaches “Street Law” at Tumwater High School, serves on the Thurston County Dispute Resolution Board, and serves on the Thurston County Food Bank Board.
+Judge Wilcox teaches “Street Law” at Tumwater High School, serves on the Thurston County Dispute Resolution Board, and the Thurston County Food Bank Board.

 Prior to taking the bench, Judge Wilcox served as President of the Thurston County Bar Association.
 In 2010, Judge Wilcox was awarded the Outstanding Service Award by the Washington State Association of Municipal Attorneys.